Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Appendix C: Congestion Control

 \subsubsection{IEEE 802.11p}

-\ac{DCC} detailed for ITS-G5 in \cite{ETSI_EN_302_663}; each station measures the portion of time during which the received power is above -85~dBm, within intervals of 100~ms, called \ac{CBR} and here denoted as $\deltacbrp$; denoting as $t_\text{g}$ the generation interval between a packet and the next one as indicated by the higher layers from \cite{3GPP_EN_302_637_2}, the interval used between consecutive packets is calculated as $t_\Delta=\max\{t_\text{g},\min\{1,t_\text{g}\cdot4000\cdot\frac{\deltacbrp-0.62}{\deltacbrp}\}\}$, where $\min\{x,y\}$ is a function that returns the minimum value between $x$ and $y$.
+\ac{DCC} detailed for ITS-G5 in \cite{ETSI_EN_302_663}; each station measures the portion of time during which the received power is greater than -85~dBm, within intervals of 100~ms, called \ac{CBR} and here denoted as $\deltacbrp$; denoting as $t_\text{g}$ the generation interval between one packet and the next as indicated by the higher layers from \cite{3GPP_EN_302_637_2}, the interval used between consecutive packets is calculated as $t_\Delta=\max\{t_\text{g},\min\{1,t_\text{g}\cdot4000\cdot\frac{\deltacbrp-0.62}{\deltacbrp}\}\}$, where $\min\{x,y\}$ is a function that returns the minimum value between $x$ and $y$.
 If the CBR goes above 0.62, the generation interval is increased in order to reduce the channel occupation.